PixDay/Epitech/B1 - Unix & C Lab Seminar (Part I)/README.md

 This directory contains the begining of Epitech.
 It's a 2 weeks full day works of bash and C programming.
 It's basically a lot of exercices.

-You can do the exercices in any order but they are logicaly to be done in the order listed below
+You can do the exercices in any order but they are logicaly to be done in the order listed below.

+Every exercices have a given solution, I don't pretend to give the best and I encourage you to do the exercices without looking to my solutions. (unless you are really stuck)

 ## B1 - Unix & C Lab Semina (Part 1)